ANRGUSC/DAISIM/README.md

-### Maker DAO Simulation
+### DAISIM
-The repository contains code for simulating a population of investors in the DAI Ecosystem
+The repository contains code for simulating a population of investors in the DAI Ecosystem.

 - `sim.py` is a CLI to run a single MAKER DAO market simulation using a test config as input.
 - `simulation_util.py` contains MAKER DAO market simulation code.